PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/chemotaxis_home.md

 ![image-center](../assets/images/chemotaxis_intro_runtumble.png){: .align-center}
 (Image from Parkinson Lab, University of Utah)

-In a uniform environment, *E. coli* tumbles once about every 1-1.5 seconds.[^5][^6] Such tumbling frequency is clever, because if the bacteria tumble too much, it won't be able to explore the space; but if tumble too little, it might go too far in the wrong direction.
+In a uniform environment, *E. coli* tumbles once about every 1-1.5 seconds.[^5][^6] Such tumbling frequency is clever, because if the bacteria tumble too much, it won't be able to explore the space; but if it tumbles too little, it might go too far in the wrong direction.
 Other flagellated motile bacteria uses similar exploration mechanisms; for example, *Salmonella* bacteria tumbles about once per second[^7], *Bacillus subtilis* tumbles about every 2 seconds, *Enterococcus sacchrolyticus* tumbles about per 1.2 seconds.[^8]

 ## The chemistry